 As far as the internal environment is concerned, its a bit like this next space – a room without walls.
 Let’s play “Spot the Viking!”
 Both rooms are most certainly lovely to be in when the weather’s nice but, when it’s not, you really don’t want to be there.
 In passing, these two images show how thermal comfort is blind to notions of visual beauty.
 I’ll have more to say on this later but, perhaps one day there will be such a thing as tactile aesthetics – the beauty to be found in a physiologically comfortable internal environment.

 But other than providing an alternative place to be when weather permits, what’s in all this for the indoor space?
 Nothing.
 We need to make a distinction between outdoor space that is no more than outdoor space the other side of a door or window, and outdoor space that also modifies the environment on the inside.
 Consider this balcony.
-It provides the benefit of additional space and the effect of adding value to the apartment but it will also provide the summer benefit of shading the glazing and modifying the thermal environment of the that opens onto it – especially if the balcony faces south.
+It provides the benefit of additional space and the effect of adding value to the apartment but it will also provide the summer benefit of shading the glazing and modifying the thermal environment of the space that opens onto it – especially if the balcony faces south.

 The thing about More From Less is that space that’s not fully enclosed and conditioned can substitute for indoor space some of the time and because it’s not enclosed to the same degree as internal space, can also provide climatic benefits for that internal space.
 In other words, space that isn’t constructed or detailed for 100% climatic adjustment can still passively benefit the internal environment.